Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data released for financial year 2022 shows Elwood's median income among taxpayers is $72,472.
-The average income in the suburb was $108,247 during this period.
+As per AreaSearch's latest postcode level ATO data released for financial year 2022, Elwood SA2 had a median income among taxpayers of $72,472 and an average income of $108,247.
 Nationally, these figures are exceptionally high compared to Greater Melbourne's median of $54,892 and average of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Elwood would be approximately $81,285 (median) and $121,410 (average) as of September 2025.
-Census 2021 income data shows individual earnings in Elwood stand out at the 96th percentile nationally with a weekly income of $1,363.
-Income analysis reveals that the largest segment comprises 32.3% earning between $1,500 and $2,999 weekly, with 5,173 residents falling into this bracket.
-This mirrors the metropolitan region where 32.8% occupy this income bracket.
-A substantial proportion of high earners (33.4%) in Elwood have incomes above $3,000 per week, indicating strong economic capacity throughout the suburb.
-Despite high housing costs consuming 17.1% of income, strong earnings place disposable income at the 70th percentile nationally.
+Based on Wage Price Index growth of 12.16% since financial year 2022, estimated incomes for September 2025 would be approximately $81,285 (median) and $121,410 (average).
+According to Census 2021 income data, individual earnings in Elwood stand out at the 96th percentile nationally with $1,363 weekly.
+Income analysis shows that the largest segment comprises 32.3% earning between $1,500 and $2,999 weekly, with a total of 5,173 residents falling into this bracket, similar to the metropolitan region where 32.8% occupy this bracket.
+A substantial proportion, 33.4%, earn above $3,000 weekly, indicating strong economic capacity throughout the suburb.
+High housing costs consume 17.1% of income, but with strong earnings disposable income still ranks at the 69th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income